HearthSim/kettle-design/rfc/kettle-002.md

 }
 ```

-# E2-3
+# F2-3

 > No request structure

 ## Response

-Identical structure of E2-2's response.
+Identical structure of F2-2's response.

 # Notes

 1. Both card_id and dbf_id are valid keys on entity details.
-Both keys are optional, but when both provided the dbf_id takes precedence.
+Both keys are optional, but when both are provided the dbf_id takes precedence.

 2. `PowerType::`, `MetaDataType::`, `GameTag::`, `FormatType::`, `GameType::` are integer types (u32), which range is limited to the
-values contained by the enumerations, with corresponding name, defined by hearthstonejson.com
+values contained by the enumerations, with corresponding name, defined by http://hearthstonejson.com